Dogs, Pets, Easy Repair and Protection

 Note: Years of story evidence from around the world support that in small amounts, First Saturday Lime’s formula is safe for your animal to ingest.
 How much?
 Don’t set a bowl of it next to their food but don’t be afraid if some is left over after the applications listed below.
 Put it this way, it’s made primarily of calcium carbonate, which is regularly used to clean tap water.

-How to clean pet housing and make pests run
+- how to clean pet houses and make pests run.

 What You’ll Need